 Preparing for Your Beach Party

-Prior to your party, check with local officials to determine the rules regarding alcoholic beverages, bottles and whether you will be responsible for taking your trash with you when you leave, or whether there are receptacles on the beach for your trash.
+Before your party, check with local officials to determine the rules regarding alcoholic beverages, bottles, and whether you will be responsible for taking your trash with you when you leave, or whether there are receptacles on the beach for your trash.
 If you're serving alcohol (if it's permitted on the beach), make sure to serve plenty of non-alcoholic options as well.
 Long hours spent in the sun can cause dehydration, and alcohol can make it worse.

 If required, obtain a permit for your party or bonfire (if you plan to make one).